China Free Trade Zone Series Part 2: Hainan Free Trade Port

 Currently, Hainan’s relatively underdeveloped infrastructure poses hurdles to its integration with the rest of the Chinese economy.
 Due to its lack of industrialization, Hainan lacks factories for value-added manufacturing.
 As the FTP invests in construction of new infrastructure, these growing pains are set to be eased.

 China’s economy has expanded significantly in the last few decades due to the explosive rise in private enterprises.
 Today, the strings of Chinese economic policy are pulled by both established private business interests and state interests, meaning policies always subject to a variety of forces.
 With the Hainan FTP given greater autonomy over its own policy, these forces will be shifted in favour of business.
 Reading up on current trends in China’s business and political world are absolutely necessary for any business looking to navigate the new opportunities opened up by the Hainan FTP.

 How Melchers supports foreign companies in China

-With more than 150 years of business experience in various sectors in China, we know that every company needs its own unique approach to the Chinese market.
+With 155 years of business experience in various sectors in China, we know that every company needs its own unique approach to the Chinese market.
 China’s business world is constantly changing and varies greatly from region to region in terms of prosperity, regulation, openness to business and other factors influencing the business environment.
 Due to its size and diversity, China can hardly be compared to any other country in the world.
 To successfully master the regional differences, it is especially important for small and medium-sized companies to have an experienced partner like Melchers in China.
 With locations in the most important economic centers in Greater China, we have a regional and holistic understanding of the Chinese market and can tailor your market strategy ideally to individual regions.
 By utilizing our expertise from many years of cooperation with numerous national and international companies in China, we are able to offer comprehensive services along the entire value chain and make your business in China a success.